 Middle School Curriculum

 The core subjects of our Middle School program are Language Arts, Social Studies, Math, Science, and Spanish.
 Enrichment classes include Visual Arts, Music, Fitness, Service Learning, and Gardening.
+Students also have the opportunity to choose from a variety of electives classes offered throughout the year.
 The Middle School curriculum is driven by essential questions that are designed to fulfill Woodlawn’s mission:

 - Sixth Grade: What does it mean to be part of a society?